bm2-lab/scMVP/README.md

-# scMVP - single cell multi-view profiler
+# scMVP - single cell Multi-View Profiler

 scMVP is a python toolkit for joint profiling of scRNA and scATAC data profiling and analysis with multi-modal VAE model.